← Back to Session

 MECHANISM OF INJURY:

-A proximal median nerve lesion at the elbow may occur due to supracondylar fracture of the humerus or from deep penetrating wounds to the arm.
+A proximal median nerve lesion at the elbow may occur due to a supracondylar fracture of the humerus or from deep penetrating wounds to the cubital fossa or upper forearm.

 CLINICAL FEATURES:

-• Pronation of the forearm and flexion and abduction of the wrist are lost due to paralysis of the flexors and pronators in the forearm.
-The forearm thus often rests in supination with ulnar deviation of the wrist (due to unopposed action of the flexor carpi ulnaris).
+• Pronation of the forearm and flexion and abduction of the wrist are lost due to paralysis of the pronator teres, pronator quadratus, and flexor carpi radialis.

-• Flexion, abduction and opposition of the thumb at the MCPJ and IPJ are lost due to paralysis of the thenar muscles and the flexor pollicis longus.
+• Opposition, abduction, and MCP flexion of the thumb are lost due to paralysis of the thenar muscles.

-• Flexion of the index and middle fingers at the IPJs is lost due to paralysis of the flexor digitorum superficialis and the lateral half of the flexor digitorum profundus.
+• Flexion of the PIP and DIP joints of the index and middle fingers is lost due to paralysis of flexor digitorum superficialis and the lateral half of flexor digitorum profundus.

-• Flexion of the MCPJ of the index and middle fingers is lost due to paralysis of the lateral two lumbrical muscles.
+• Flexion of the MCP joint of the index and middle fingers is weakened due to paralysis of the lateral two lumbricals.

-• N.B.
-Flexion of the ring and little fingers at the MCPJ and DIPJ are preserved as these are functions of the medial half of the flexor digitorum profundus and the medial two lumbrical muscles, innervated by the ulnar nerve (there may be weakness of flexion at the PIPJ of these fingers due to paralysis of the flexor digitorum superficialis).
+• Flexion of the ring and little fingers at the MCP joints and DIP joints are preserved as these are functions of the medial half of the flexor digitorum profundus and the medial two lumbrical muscles, innervated by the ulnar nerve (there may be weakness of flexion at the PIP joints of these fingers due to paralysis of the flexor digitorum superficialis).

-• There is loss of sensation over the lateral aspect of the palm, and the skin over the palmar surface and fingertips of the lateral three and a half digits.
+• Sensory loss occurs over the lateral palm and the palmar surface and fingertips of the thumb, index, middle, and lateral half of the ring finger (i.e. lateral 3½ digits).

 Distal Median Nerve Injury